kubeshop/botkube/docs/proposal/2022-09-28-event-manager-extensibility.md

 ![](./assets/Kubernetes-source-plugin.png)

-Source plugin does not necessarily need to implement a logic since some sources may want to have just configuration fot the plugin in
+Source plugin does not necessarily need to implement a logic since some sources may want to have just configuration for the plugin in
 Botkube.
 Instead of source logic, they may want to send events directly to Botkube with a payload in [cloud events schema format](https://cloudevents.io/) which we will see soon.